Posts

 January 2, 2026

 In Noise by Daniel Kahneman, this problem is described as level noise: different people apply different internal rating scales.
 It’s why one person’s five-star rating means exceptional while another’s means acceptable.
 In risk and security work, level noise is pervasive.
-Two practitioners—let alone stakeholders—can evaluate the same scenario and reach different conclusions without realizing they are using different scales.
+Two practitioners—let alone stakeholders—can evaluate the same scenario and arrive at a supposed consensus without realizing they’re using different methods and definitions for measuring risk.

-To address this, and to make the NIST SP 800-30 R1 risk framework easier to use day to day, I built a small NIST-style risk calculator.
+To narrow the gap and make the NIST SP 800-30 R1 risk framework easier to use day to day, I built a NIST-style risk calculator.
 Its purpose is to reduce noise and make risk conversations more concrete, repeatable, and easy to share.

 Why this exists

-NIST SP 800-30 provides an excellent framework for thinking about risk.
-At its core, it’s simple: risk = likelihood x impact.
+NIST SP 800-30 provides a solid framework for thinking about risk.
+At its core, it’s simple: risk = likelihood × impact.

 The problem is accessibility and ease of use.
 The parts you actually need in practice are buried 80-plus pages deep in the appendices.
 If you want to sanity check a risk or ground your reasoning, you have to dig up the document and flip between various pages, tables, and definitions to regain your footing.

 This tool pulls that framing forward into something you can look at quickly and share as a simple link.
-It forces explicit choices around likelihood and impact, grounded in NIST’s own descriptions, which helps narrow the range of interpretation.
+It forces explicit choices around likelihood and impact, grounded in NIST’s own descriptions, which narrows the range of interpretation.
 The goal isn’t to eliminate judgment or create fake precision.
-It’s to reduce avoidable noise, so disagreements are about assumptions, not vocabulary.
+It’s to reduce avoidable noise, so disagreements are about assumptions, not definitions.

 How I use it

-I use the tool as a quick pre-analysis aid:
+I use the tool as a quick reference aid:

 - Sanity check assumptions and establish a shared baseline before deeper analysis